YanhuaLiu1/PKU-analysis/README.md

 # PKU-analysis
 The data and code in this repository should allow full reproduction of the data and figures discussed in the publication.

+Figures with higher resolution are provided in folder 'Figures with high resolution', you can find all figures for main text and Supplementary material.

 All results can be reproduced by executing the various Jupyter Python notebooks files in this order:

  1.Folder 'Model Making'